JothamWong/openwhiskQEMU/README.md

 At this point, take a snapshot so we don't have to do all this again!

-Test that the wsk cli has been properly set up by invoking a built in action

 ```bash
 qemu-img snapshot -c openwhisk_setup openwhisk-vm.qcow2
 # Verify that the snapshot exists